Borrow from Other Libraries

 - This is a service available to all registered students, faculty and staff at York.
-These privileges do not extend to alumni.
+These privileges do not extend to alumni or external borrowers.

 - First time users must first register with RACER before they can place online requests (Passport York details are requested).

 - Regular users should login directly on the RACER site.

 - Further information about conditions and policies (what can be borrowed, for how long, loan conditions, options for pickup and renewal) is available.

 - Questions can also be sent directly to firstname.lastname@example.org or conveyed by telephone to (416) 736-5808.

 Canadian university faculty, students and staff benefit from Reciprocal Borrowing Privileges at most Canadian universities.